crazii/MINGW-toolchains-w9x/README.md

 ```
 in ```elif [[ "$MSYSTEM" == "MINGW32" ]]; then``` branch.

-or chanage to -march=pentium for win95/NT targets.
+or change to -march=pentium for win95/NT targets.

 In mingw32/64,
 run